-- · Patients with poor access to health services - The extreme poor · Racial/ethnic/religious minorities - · Malnourished patients
+- Patients with poor access to health services

+- The extreme poor

+- Racial/ethnic/religious minorities

+- Malnourished patients

-- Pregnant and lactating women
+- · Pregnant and lactating women

 - · Children not vaccinated against measles

+- Elderly patients

-- · Elderly patients · Non-breastfed infants
+- Non-breastfed infants

-Chlorine product Hands and skin Floors, clothes, bedding, equipment.
+1 Chlorine product Hands and skin Floors, clothes, bedding, equipment.
 Body fluids (Rice Water stool, Diarrhea, Vomit treated in large containers) ULLI Final concentration: 0.05% active chlorine Final concentration: 0.5% active chlorine Final concentration: 2% active chlorine.
 Wait at least 2 hours before dumping.
-DEAI.
-Household bleach (5% active) 0.1 liters of bleach to 9.9 liters of water (WRITE: 0.05%) 1 liter of bleach mixed with 10 liters of water (WRITE: 0.5%) 1 liter of bleach mixed with 6 10 liters of water (WRITE: 0.5%) (WRITE: 2%) A CHUL Household bleach (30% active chlorine) Add 16 grams or 1 16 grams or 1 tak tablespoon to 10 liters of to 1 liter of water water (WRITE: 0.05%) 16 grams or 1 tablespoon to 1 liter of water (WRITE: 0.5%) 64 grams or 4 tablespoons to 1 liter of water (WRITE: 2%) LNA UN Calcium hypochlorite powder or chlorine granules (70% active chlorine) 7 grams or 1⁄2 a tablespoon to 10 liters of to 1 liter of water water (WRITE: 0.05%) (WRITE: 0.5%) 7 grams or 1⁄2 a tablespoon to 1 liter of water (WRITE: 0.5%) 7 grams or 1⁄2 a tablespoon to 1 liter of water (WRITE: 0.5%) SHIGELL the fluids must be held and occasionally stirred for at least 6 HOURS before dumping.
+DLAIA Household bleach (5% active) 0.1 liters of bleach to 9.9 liters of water (WRITE: 0.05%) 1 liter of bleach mixed with 10 liters of water (WRITE: 0.5%) 4 liters of bleach mixed with 6 liters of water (WRITE: 2%) CHOLL Household bleach (30% active chlorine) Add 16 grams or 1 tablespoon to 10 liters of water (WRITE: 0.05%) 16 grams or 1 tablespoon to 1 liter of water (WRITE: 0.5%) 64 grams or 4 tablespoons to 1 liter of water (WRITE: 2%) Calcium hypochlorite powder or chlorine granules (70% active chlorine) 7 grams or 1⁄2 a tablespoon to 10 liters of water (WRITE: 0.05%) 7 grams or 1⁄2 a tablespoon to 1 liter of water (WRITE: 0.5%) 28 grams or 2 tablespoons to 1 liter of water (WRITE: 2%) SINGLL ALWAYS label the soluti Note that if chlorine is I the fluids must be held ar ALWAYS label the solutions with a permanent marker.
+Note that if chlorine is limited, body fluids can be trea ne fluids must be held and occasionally stirred for at le ALWAYS label the solutions with a permanent marker.
+Note that if chlorine is limited, body fluids can be treated with a final concentration of the fluids must be held and occasionally stirred for at least 6 HOURS before dumping ALWAYS label the solutions with a permanent marker.
+Note that if chlorine is limited, body fluids can be treated with a final concentration of 0.5% chlorine, but the fluids must be held and occasionally stirred for at least 6 HOURS before dumping. .00/0 0 ducation of Patient Caretaker (Family Member): Caretaker (Family I Member):

-Note that if chlorine is limited, body fluids can be treated with a final concentration of 0.5% chlorine, but where the bathrooms or latrines are located, where hand washing stations are located, and what nform the Patient Caretaker of their duties in terms of how the patient waste should be handled, Education of Patient Caretaker (Family Member):

-ment center will provide
+ood items (including at what time) the family is expected to provide and what food items the treatwhere the bathrooms or latrines are located, where hand washing stations are located, and what nform the Patient Caretaker of their duties in terms of how the patient waste should be handled. ment center will provide